-Hawaii’s Kilauea volcano erupts within national park
+Hawaii’s Kilauea volcano erupts, lava fountains form in park

 HONOLULU (AP) — One of the most active volcanos on Earth is erupting on Hawaii’s Big Island.

-Officials with the U.S. Geological Survey confirmed Wednesday that an eruption has begun in Kilauea’s Halemaumau crater at the volcano’s summit.
+Officials with the U.S. Geological Survey confirmed Wednesday that an eruption has begun in Kilauea volcano’s Halemaumau crater at the volcano’s summit.

+Webcam footage of the crater showed lava fountains covering the floor of the crater and billowing clouds of volcanic gas were rising into the air.
+The same area has been home to a large lava lake at various times throughout the volcano’s eruptive past.

 The eruption is not in an area with homes and is entirely contained within Hawaii Volcanoes National Park.